AutoDB/AutoDB/Documentation/Documentation.md

 // All other calls to db will await until this point where the transaction is done.
 ```

-Note that the use of "token" was required until Swift 6.3, and will be removed in a future update.
+Note that the use of "token" is required until Swift 6.3, but will be removed in a future update.
+At least until 6.3 has been out for a while and time to implement this has conjoured itself into existence.

+## Deadlocks with transactions

+Transactions can deadlock since they are guarded by semaphores.
+See `TransactionTests.deadlockSemaphore()` for detailed info and how to discover these.

 ## Write to DB in bulk